slively/boot-react/README.md

 and bind actions to dispatch.
 Those containers are only connecting simple components to Redux.

-Small components are written using the https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components[stateless functional components syntax], i.e, those component are pure render components and only their props will have an impact on the DOM.
+Small components are written using the [stateless functional components syntax](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components), i.e, those component are pure render components and only their props will have an impact on the DOM.

-Beware, hot reloading is not supported on functional components yet (see https://github.com/geowarin/boot-react/issues/13[this issue]) unless they are wrapped in a real Component.
+Beware, hot reloading is not supported on functional components yet (see [this issue](https://github.com/geowarin/boot-react/issues/13)) unless they are wrapped in a real Component.

-We can http://rackt.github.io/redux/docs/recipes/WritingTests.html[write tests] on connected components, but it is more effective to test them in isolation from Redux.
+We can [write tests](http://rackt.github.io/redux/docs/recipes/WritingTests.html) on connected components, but it is more effective to test them in isolation from Redux.

 ### Router push state

-The project uses https://github.com/rackt/react-router[react-router] to handle routes.
+The project uses [react-router](https://github.com/rackt/react-router) to handle routes.
 You can choose several modes to handles the router history.
 By default, the project uses the browser history, which creates the nicest URLs (**/login**, **/private**, etc.).

-In development, we use a dev server that https://github.com/geowarin/boot-react/blob/master/frontend/server.js#L21-L24[proxies] requests to the index.
+In development, we use a dev server that [proxies](https://github.com/geowarin/boot-react/blob/master/frontend/server.js#L21-L24) requests to the index.

-In production, we have to use a special https://github.com/geowarin/boot-react/blob/master/backend/src/main/java/react/config/SinglePageAppConfig.java[resource handler] to redirect all non-asset requests to the index.
+In production, we have to use a special [resource handler](https://github.com/geowarin/boot-react/blob/master/backend/src/main/java/react/config/SinglePageAppConfig.java) to redirect all non-asset requests to the index.

 You can remove it if you choose to use memory history (no URL change) or hash history